 “But I didn’t mean… that is…” Frank sighed yet again.
 What was the use.
 “Never mind.
 Find your hairband?” he asked wearily.

 “What do you mean?
-As I indicated before, it’s not our part to get involved…”
+As I’ve indicated, it’s not our part to get involved.”

 “Yes, well, it’s a bit late for that,” Carrie admitted.
-A strand of hair found it’s way into her hands and she started twirling it.
-“Because, ah, in some sense I know that we’ve already done what I’m about to do.”
+A strand of hair found its way into her hands and she started twirling it.
+“Because in some sense I know that we’ve already done what I’m about to do.”

 Frank pressed a hand to his head.
 “Then… you’re a Carrie who’s come back.
 Back from the future.”